Interactive demos

 ROC: every criterion is one point on the curve set by d′.

-Try this: set d′ to 1 and c to −0.8, note the hit rate, then set d′ to 2.5 and c to 0.9.
-Two very different observers can produce the same hit rate, one through sensitivity and one through a lenient threshold.
-That distinction is invisible if you only report accuracy, and it is the reason my work models the two parameters separately.
+Try this: set d′ to 1 and c to −0.8, note the hit rate, then set d′ to 4 and c to 0.7.
+Both observers catch about 90% of the signals, one by being lenient and one by being sensitive, and their false-alarm rates are 62% and effectively zero.
+That distinction is invisible if you only report hits or accuracy, and it is the reason my work models the two parameters separately.

 Explore · ordinal data